 Our home since 1992, Waterside was originally built by the Waterside Workers Federation.
 Since the building’s foundations were laid in 1926 it has been central to Port Adelaide’s cultural life, with unionists, activists, Aboriginal people, artists and many others all holding a special connection to Waterside.
 Vitals is honoured by our custodianship of Waterside and its continued use as a place of theatre and art making, activism, community gathering and cultural democracy.

-Waterside has free parking right next door at the Port Adelaide TAFE and is close to pubs and restaurants.
+Waterside has free parking available nearby at Hart’s Mill and is close to pubs and restaurants.

 For more information about Port Adelaide visit: